jake221/NeighborCF/README.md

 # Description
-This repository contains item-based collaborative filtering algorithm for implicit feedback.
+This repository contains user-based and item-based collaborative filtering algorithm for implicit feedback.

 # Data
 ua.base is the training set, ua.test is the test set.
 They are downloaded from GroupLens official website. http://files.grouplens.org/datasets/movielens/

 # Metrics
-This algorithm is evaluated with precision and recall.
+Both algorithms are evaluated with precision and recall.

 # Requirement
 You need to download numpy to run this program.